ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

   Here is what happens: Vim recognizes the `{filename}#{function-name}` syntax, realizes the function is an autoload function, and searches all `autoload` directories in your Vim `runtimepath` for files name `filename`, then within these files searchs for functions named `function_name`.
   If a match is found, a function is loaded into memory, can be called by the user, and should be visible with `:function`.

-You can find official documentation of autoload functions at `:help autoload-functions`, and
+You can find official documentation of autoload functions at `:help autoload-functions`.

 <!-- **Variables** -->
 <!-- - For declaring internal variables, see `:help internal-variables` -->